tjuksingle/PutExtraBack/README.md

+   Caution!!!

+A deprecated method( or poor method) which could cause logical rotations. you may view [EventBus](https://github.com/search?utf8=%E2%9C%93&q=eventbus&type) instand.

    # PutExtraBack

-Caution!!! this is a deprecated method which could cause logical rotations. you may view [EventBus](https://github.com/search?utf8=%E2%9C%93&q=eventbus&type) instand.

 A simple demo which send message through activities (more than two) by intent.